Odd (album)

 Odd is the fourth Korean studio album (seventh overall) by South Korean boy band Shinee.
 It was released digitally and physically on May 18, 2015, under SM Entertainment and distributed by KT Music.
-The album contains 11 songs, including the title track, "View".
-The music video for the title track was filmed in Thailand.
+The album contains 11 songs, including the lead single, "View".
 The repackaged album, Married to the Music, was released on August 3, 2015, with four additional songs.

 The album received favorable reviews from music critics, who praised Shinee's experimental and playful sound which results in a "fresh and evolved album", as well as the group's return to their R&B side.
-The album was commercially successful in South Korea—the title track topped the Gaon Digital Chart, while the album charted at number one on the Gaon Album Chart, selling over 165,000 copies during the first month of release.
+The album was commercially successful in South Korea—it charted at number one on the Gaon Album Chart, selling over 165,000 copies during the first month of release.
 It also sold over 2,000 copies in the US.

-Background and release

-Shinee worked alongside SM Entertainment's creative director Min Hee-jin.

-Shinee's fourth full-length album was digitally and physically released on May 18, 2015, and is the group's first Korean release after a two-year hiatus.
-On May 21, the group began their promotions for the title song "View" on music shows, starting with Mnet's M Countdown and followed by KBS' Music Bank, MBC's Show!
-Music Core and SBS' Inkigayo.
-As part of the promotion, the group members also guested on several variety shows including Hello Counselor, Saturday Night Live Korea and Non-Summit.
-They also appeared on fellow member Jonghyun's radio show, Blue Night.
+Composition

 Odd contains a total of 11 songs, including songs produced by international producer teams The Stereotypes and the Underdogs, British composing group LDN Noise, G'harah "PK" Degeddingseze, composer Kenzie, and Steven Lee.
-The title track, "View", is produced by LDN Noise and is an upbeat song of the deep house genre.
+The lead single, "View", is produced by LDN Noise and is an upbeat song of the deep house genre.
 It has been described as having a "refined and sensual" sound, expressing love's beauty as a "mixture of diverse senses".
 Shinee member Jonghyun wrote the lyrics to the song.
-Member Minho stated that he was worried about the new concept since the musical style was different to what the group had done before, which explains the title.
+Member Minho stated that he was worried about the new concept since the musical style was different to what the group had done before, which explains the album's title.

-Odd debuted at number nine on Billboards Heatseekers Albums Chart and number one on Billboards World Albums Chart and sold 2,000 copies in the US.
-The album also stayed in the top 10 of the Billboard World Albums Chart for three consecutive weeks after its release on May 18.
-The music video for "View" was filmed in different locations in Thailand and was the most watched K-pop music video in the world for the month of May.
-Following the success of the album, Shinee were also chosen to become the new models of Shilla Duty Free.
-As of June 2015, the album has sold over 165,000 copies on the Gaon Charts, ranking first for that month.